- Safety and Health Topics

 How many workers get sick or injured?

 More workers are injured in the healthcare and social assistance industry sector than any other.
 This industry has one of the highest rates of work related injuries and illnesses.
-In $3-the-$3-the-the-2010-the 2010 2010, the healthcare and social assistance industry reported more injury and illness cases than any other private industry sector -- 653,900 cases (Table 2).
+In 2010, the healthcare and social assistance industry reported more injury and illness cases than any other private industry sector -- 653,900 cases (Table 2).
 That is 152,000 more cases than the next industry sector: manufacturing.
-In $3-the-$3-the-the-2010-the 2010 2010, the incidence rate for work related nonfatal injuries and illnesses in health care and social assistance was 139.9; the incidence rate for nonfatal injury and illnesses in all private industry was 107.7.
+In 2010, the incidence rate for work related nonfatal injuries and illnesses in health care and social assistance was 139.9; the incidence rate for nonfatal injury and illnesses in all private industry was 107.7.